copier-org/copier/docs/configuring.md

         Multiline placeholders are not supported currently, due to [this upstream bug](https://github.com/prompt-toolkit/python-prompt-toolkit/issues/1267).

+-   **qmark**: Custom emoji or mark to display before the question.
+If not specified, defaults to 🎤 for regular questions and 🕵️ for secret questions.
+This is useful for customizing the visual appearance of your prompts.

+    !!! example

+        ```yaml title="copier.yml"
+        love_copier:
+            type: bool
+            qmark: "❤️"
+            help: Do you love Copier?
+        ```

 -   **multiline**: When set to `true`, it allows multiline input.
 This is especially useful when `type` is `json` or `yaml`.